 Overview of issues

-Members of SGI have a charism and lengthy history in advocating for the access and affordability of healthcare in the U.S. Further, universal to all faith traditions is the call to safeguard our personal health and the health of others as a moral obligation.
+Members of SGI have a charism and lengthy history in advocating for the access and affordability of healthcare in the U.S. Further, universal to all faith tradition embraces is the call to safeguard our personal health and the health of others as a moral obligation.
+It is an obligation that can be traced back to the mandates of our sacred scriptures, from the Quran, the Torah, and the New Testament.
 SGI’s voice in the discourse on domestic health care begins with this moral mandate.
 Adequate health care and the right to security during sickness is guaranteed under Article 25 of the UN Universal Declaration on Human Rights; however these rights are regularly violated and, for those in our nation least able to afford it, access to affordable health care often remains out of reach.
 As people of faith, we are called to address the injustices of the current health care system; as investors and professionals working in the field, we are called to address its inefficiencies.

 SGI has had a particular interest in the access and affordability of healthcare, pharmaceutical pricing, youth smoking, and e-cigarettes.